Dynkin games in a general framework: Preliminary results

 \section{Preliminary results}

-In this section, we first provide the construction of two $[0, + \infty]$-valued supermartingale families $J$ and $J'$.
-In the case of processes, this construction is classical (see for example Alario-Nazaret, Lepeltier and Marchal (1982)) and is done under the so called Mokobodski's condition on $\xi$ and $\zeta$.
-We stress on that in the present work, we do not need any condition of this type in order to define $J$ and $J'$.
-Mokobodski's condition then appears to be equivalent to the fact that $J(0)$ or $J'(0)$ is finite.
-Under this condition, $J-J'$ is well defined and naturally appears as the common value function candidate.
+In this section, we first provide the construction of two $[0, + \infty]$-valued supermartingale families $J$ and $J'$ such that $J=\mathcal{R}(J'+\xi)$ and $J'= \mathcal{R}(J-\zeta)$.
+In the case of processes, this construction is classical (see for example \cite{A}) and is done under Mokobodski's condition on $\xi$ and $\zeta$, which stipulates that there exists two a.s. finite nonnegative supermartingale families $H$ and $H'$ such that $\xi\le H-H'\le \zeta$.
+In the present work, we do not need any condition of this type in order to define $J$ and $J'$.
+We show that when $J$ is a.s. finite, or equivalently, $J'$ is a.s. finite, $J-J'$ is a well defined admissible family that satisfies $\xi\le J-J'\le \zeta$.